Halo's $1M Forever Deal: What the Forever Pricing Actually Includes

 Risk reduction benefits:

-Budget predictability: Fixed annual costs eliminate surprise renewals and price increase shocks
+Budget predictability: Fixed annual costs eliminate surprise renewals and price increase shocks.

-Vendor independence: Locked-in pricing fundamentally reduces negotiation leverage concerns
+Vendor independence: Locked-in pricing fundamentally reduces negotiation leverage concerns.

 Compliance consistency: Standardized processes reduce audit risk and improve regulatory compliance